Lighting the Rooms Where Your Art and Memorabilia are Displayed

-The brightness of light can be measured in foot-candles.
+The brightness of light can be measured in foot candles.
 Unless you have a light meter, you won’t be able to measure the foot-candle levels in your home, but you can estimate by knowing common foot-candle levels you experience in everyday life.

 By reducing the light levels in your home, you will increase the time to noticeable damage of displayed items.
-You can reduce light levels by keeping drapes closed in the day, by purchasing bulbs with lower brightness, or by using a dimmer switch to keep lights low when brightness isn’t needed.
+You can reduce light levels by keeping drapes closed during the day, by purchasing bulbs with lower brightness, or by using a dimmer switch to keep lights low when brightness isn’t needed.

 The less time an item spends under light, the lower the risk of light damage.
 By cutting light exposure time in half, you will double the time to noticeable damage.
 By keeping an item in an archival storage box, you completely reduce the risk of light damage.

 To Sum Up

 To reduce the risk of light damage to your personal memorabilia and artifacts, start by making your best educated guess about the sensitivity of your items to light.
 Use this information to determine whether you want to incur the risk of light damage by putting the item on display.